-Finding top talent is rare.
-When you find a great candidate, don’t let borders get in the way.
+When you find a great international candidate, don’t let borders get in the way.
 Here’s a relocation pitch template to help convince top talent to move to you.

-How to lure people to the middle of nowhere
+How to get people to move to the 'middle of nowhere'

 You’ll need to talk about a few things to entice someone to move to your city.
 If you aren’t in a central business hub where people are flocking, you’ll need to sell your location.
-Here are 3 tips to lure people to the middle of nowhere (not for nefarious reasons).
+Here are 3 tips to get people to move.

 1) Mention cost of living